Everything We Know About the Release of the Mueller Report

 What’s the hold up?

-Speaking on Fox News, Graham said Barr is delaying the release to redact sensitive information, including grand jury testimony and classified information.
-The AP adds:
+Barr explained in his letter that he’s delaying the release to redact sensitive information, including grand jury testimony and classified information.
+Prosecutors from Robert Mueller’s office, along with other law enforcement officials, are helping with that.
+Barr outlines in his letter the type of information that will be redacted:

-Barr wants to make sure nothing is released that could compromise national security or intelligence sources and methods, Graham said.
-He said Barr also told him he wants to check with prosecutors who have cases associated with Mueller’s Russia investigation.
-Mueller had referred cases to other federal courts as part of his probe.
+(1) material subject to the Federal Rule of Criminal Procedure 6(e) that by law cannot be made public; (2) material the intelligence community identifies as potentially compromising sensitive sources and methods; (3) material that could affect other ongoing matters, including those that the special counsel has referred to other Department offices; (4) information that would unduly infringe on the personal privacy and reputational interests of peripheral third parties.

 Who’s calling for its release?